tenbonks/nuTROLLA/README.md

     3. A notification shows me that the quantity has changed to 5
     4. This is what I expected as 2 + 3 = 5
     5. this confirms this is functioning as expected

+There is a bug with the quantity selector in the bag page, but even if a user tries to add more than what the product stock is, it will alert them that they have all available stock in their bag and set the quantity in the bag to the products stock level

 </p>
 </details>